Inflation remains weak in eurozone as ECB mulls stimulus

 ECB President Mario Draghi said last week that unless inflation improves, more stimulus such as interest rate cuts or bond purchases will be needed.

-In December, the central bank phased out a 2.6 billion euro bond-purchase stimulus program that pumped newly printed money into the economy over almost four years, saying inflation was finally headed toward the target.
+In December, the central bank phased out a 2.6 trillion euro ($2.9 trillion) bond-purchase stimulus program that pumped newly printed money into the economy over almost four years, saying inflation was finally headed toward the target.
 But since then the bank has had to shift its stance toward more stimulus as economic indicators have been weaker and fears have grown that the U.S.-China trade conflict will hurt growth.

 The European Central Bank holds its next policy meeting July 25.